List of Linux distributions: RPM-based

-Red Hat Linux and SUSE Linux were the original major distributions that used the .rpm file format, which today is used in several package management systems.
+Red Hat Linux and SUSE Linux were the original major distributions that used the RPM Package Manager, which today is used in several distributions.
 Both of these were later divided into commercial and community-supported distributions.
 Red Hat Linux was divided into a community-supported but Red Hat-sponsored distribution named Fedora, and a commercially supported distribution called Red Hat Enterprise Linux, whereas SUSE Linux was divided into openSUSE and SUSE Linux Enterprise.

 Fedora-based

 Fedora is a community supported distribution.
 It aims to provide the latest software while maintaining a completely Free Software system.

 RHEL-based

 Red Hat Enterprise Linux is a commercial open-source Linux distribution developed by Red Hat for the commercial market.

 Other Fedora-based

 openSUSE-based

 openSUSE is a community-developed Linux distribution, sponsored by SUSE.
 It maintains a strict policy of ensuring all code in the standard installs will be from FOSS solutions, including Linux kernel Modules.
 SUSE's enterprise Linux products are all based on the codebase that comes out of the openSUSE project.